kanbanyte/sepb/assessments/evaluation.md

 #### Low
 A user encounters a minor non-critical error.

-## Frequency ranking
+## Frequency Ranking
 Ranking problem frequency is valuable for understanding whether an issue is an isolated incident or a recurring problem.

 #### Frequent Occurrence
-Greater than 20-50% of the participants encountered the issue across multiple sessions.
+Greater than 20-50% of the participants encountered the issue across multiple sessions.\
 These problems must be addressed to ensure usability is maintained.

 #### Moderate Occurrence
-10-20% of the participants encountered the issue.
+10-20% of the participants encountered the issue.\
 These issues still impact user experience and should be addressed to improve usability.

 #### Rare Occurrence
-Less than 10% of the participants encountered the issue.
+Less than 10% of the participants encountered the issue.\
 These problems may only affect a small subset of users, but they are still worth addressing to enhance the product's usability.

 ## Severity Ranking